Modern Data File Formats

 INI #

-TOML completely replaces the INI file format.
-Avoid using INI files, even though the module for INI support has not yet been removed from the Python standard library.
+TOML replaces the INI file format.
+Python now includes and uses the TOML format, although the INI support has not yet been removed from the Python standard library.

 YAML #